ShiChenAI/cnn_implementation/README.md

 # cnn_implementation
-Implementation of CNN using Tensorflow.
+A simple implementation of CNN using Tensorflow.

 ## Requirements
 0. Python 3.x